National Medal of Technology and Innovation: Award process

-Each year the Technology Administration under the U.S. Department of Commerce calls for the nomination of new candidates for the National Medal of Technology.
+Each year the United States Patent and Trademark Office (previously the Technology Administration) under the U.S. Department of Commerce calls for the nomination of new candidates for the National Medal of Technology and Innovation.
 Candidates are nominated by their peers who have direct, first-hand knowledge of the candidates achievements.
 Candidates may be individuals, teams of individuals (up to 4), organizations or corporations.
 Individuals and all members of teams nominated must be U.S. citizens and organizations and corporations must be U.S.-owned (i.e. 50% of their assets or shares must be currently held by U.S. citizens).

-All nominations are referred to the National Medal of Technology Evaluation Committee which issues recommendations to the U.S. Secretary of Commerce.
+All nominations are referred to the National Medal of Technology and Innovation Evaluation Committee, which issues recommendations to the U.S. Secretary of Commerce.
 All nominees selected as finalists through the merit review process will be subject to an FBI security check.
 Information collected through the security check may be considered in the final selection of winners.
-The Secretary of Commerce is then able to advise the President of the United States as to which candidates ought to receive the National Medal of Technology.
-The new National Medal of Technology laureates are then announced by the U.S. President once the final selections have been made.
+The Secretary of Commerce is then able to advise the President of the United States as to which candidates ought to receive the National Medal of Technology and Innovation.
+The new National Medal of Technology and Innovation laureates are then announced by the U.S. president once the final selections have been made.

 Laureates

-As of 2005, there have been more than 135 individuals and 12 companies recognized.
+As of 2005, there have been more than 135 people and 12 companies recognized.
 Summarized here is a list of notable laureates and a summary of their accomplishments.